rixed/junkie/README.md

 Meet Junkie the network sniffer!
 ================================

-As the heart of [SecurActive](http://www.securactive.net) network performance monitoring application lies a real-time packet sniffer and analyzer.
-Modular enough to accomplish many different tasks, we believe this tool can be a helpful companion to the modern network administrator and analyst, and so we decided to offer it to the public under a liberal license so that the Open Source community can use it, play with it, and extend it with whatever feature is deemed appropriate.
+Junkie is a real-time packet sniffer and analyzer designed to monitor application performance.
+It is modular enough to accomplish many different tasks.

-Compared to previously available tools junkie lies in between tcpdump and wireshark.
-Unlike tcpdump, its purpose is to parse protocols of any depth;
+Compared to previously available tools Junkie lies in between Tcpdump and Wireshark.
+Unlike Tcpdump, its purpose is to parse protocols at any depth;
-unlike wireshark, through, junkie is designed to analyze traffic in real-time and so cannot parse traffic as exhaustively as wireshark does.
+unlike Wireshark, through, Junkie is designed to analyze traffic in real-time and so cannot parse traffic as exhaustively as Wireshark does.

-In addition, junkie's design encompasses extendability and speed:
+In addition, Junkie design encompasses extendability and speed:

 - plug-in system + high-level extension language that eases the development and combination of new functionalities;